options(conflicts.policy = "depends.ok")

 , perform any checks (i.e., light cleaning EDA) needed on the data and set the outcome diagnosis

-as a factor with malignant as the second level.
+as a factor with malignant as the first level.

 <- read_csv(here::here(path_data, "breast_cancer.csv"), col_types = cols()) |>